aezakmi70/Lecture-AI/STARTUP_COMMANDS.md

 # Startup Commands — AI Lecture Note Chatbot

-Quick reference for starting the app (development) on a fresh Windows or UNIX laptop.
+Quick reference for starting the app (development) on a fresh Windows or  laptop.

 ---